 Academic Probation at the University level is a status incurred when the student fails to meet the standards defined in CGU's policy on Satisfactory Academic Progress (SAP).
 Student requirements for meeting SAP standards may be summarized as follow.

 Failure to meet these University standards prevents registration and graduation.
-But it may also qualify a student for probation in other important areas.
+It may also qualify a student for probation in other important areas.

-Students who are placed on academic probation by the University are advised to consult with Financial Aid or the International Student Coordinator regarding the extended impacts of academic probation.
+Students who are placed on academic probation by the University are advised to consult with Financial Aid or the International Student Services Office regarding the extended impacts of academic probation.

-Twice per year, the registrar conducts an SAP review of all student records, placing academic probation holds on students who have not met SAP requirements.
-These reviews are conducted in the month prior to the registration periods--in October before Spring registration and in March anticipating Summer/Fall registration.
+Twice per year, the Registrar conducts an SAP review of all student records, placing academic probation holds on students who have not met SAP requirements.
+These reviews are conducted at minimum in the month prior to the registration periods--in October before Spring registration and in March before Summer/Fall registration.

 Academic probation holds are not released until your record indicates that you have met all SAP standards.
-If you wish to enroll for another semester at CGU, action on your part is requred.
+If you wish to enroll for another semester at CGU, action on your part is required.

 STEP 1.
 Determine the reason for your being on academic probation by consulting the information on the hold available to you through your student portal.

 STEP 3.
-Meet with your advisor to develop a strategy for working yourself out of this status.
-If your advisor is satisfied with your plan, proceed as follows.
+Meet with your advisor to develop a strategy for resolving your academic probation status.
+If your advisor is satisfied with your plan, do the following.

 STEP 4.
-Upon receipt of required approvals and your Add/Drop form, the registrar will enroll you for the semester.
-Please note that the academic probation hold will remain on your record, so any changes to your enrolled schedule will also need to be done by submitting an approved Add/Drop form to the Registrar's Office.
-Applicable Late Registration fees apply.
+If approved by the Petitions and Appeals Committee, upon receipt of required approvals and your Add/Drop form, the Registrar's Office will enroll you into the classes you have requested, space permitting.
+Please note that the Academic Probation Hold will remain on your record, so any changes to your enrollment schedule will also need to be completed by submitting an approved Registration (Add/Drop) Form (found on the Registrar's Form Index) to the Registrar's Office.
+Applicable Late Registration Fees apply.

-CGU's policy on Satisfactory Academic Progress (SAP) requires that you work yourself out of academic probation by the end of the next semester following placement of the hold.
-If you cannot work yourself out of probation, you are subject to dismissal by your program.
+CGU's policy on Satisfactory Academic Progress (SAP) requires that you resolve your academic probation status by the end of the next semester following placement of the hold.
+If you remain on academic probation status, you are subject to dismissal by your program.

 CGU policies and procedures have been established to ensure institutional efficiency as well as to comply with federal, state, accreditation, and other academic regulations.
 Requests for exceptions to these policies are reviewed on a case-by-case basis by the Petitions and Appeals Committee (PAC).
 All requests must be substantiated with documentary evidence sufficient to justify the exception to established policy and procedures.

-The Academic Petition form may be found on the Registrar's Form Index.
+1) The Petition for Exception to CGU Policy form (found on the Registrar's Form Index)

 Requests for Fee Waivers.
 Do not submit appeals for fees that have not yet posted to your student account.
 These requests cannot be processed.
 Review the guidelines for preparing your statement for additional considerations.

 Late Registration Fee.
 Requests for reversal of the late registration fee should demonstrate how you were not able to register during the registration period of the applicable semester.
-Registration periods are announced several times during the semester.
-Students are responsible for becoming familar with University polices, for complying with all deadlines, and for reading their CGU e-mail.
+Registration periods are announced several times during the semester, and students are responsible for becoming familiar with University polices, for complying with all deadlines, and for reading their CGU e-mail.
+Being unaware of the registration deadline is not a sufficient reason for refund consideration.

 Readmission Fee.
 Financial hardship is not an acceptable reason for appealing the readmission fee.
 Returning students are expected to assume responsibility for all tuition and fees when resuming their studies at CGU.

 Tuition.
 Requests regarding tuition must be approved by the dean of your school.
-CAUTION: If you were a recipient of loans, fellowship, or other financial aid, please note that requested adjustments that decrease your enrolled units or tuition assessment may impact your eligibility for such aid.
-Always consult financial aid before requesting any adjustments to your enrolled status.
-International students should consult with the International Student Coordinator to problems with visa status.
+CAUTION: If you were a recipient of loans, fellowship, or other financial aid, please note that requested adjustments which decrease your enrolled units or tuition assessment may impact your eligibility for such aid.
+Always consult the Office of Financial Aid before requesting any adjustments to your enrolled status.
+International students should consult with the International Student and Scholar Services Office for issues related to visa status.

 Federal Regulations require CGU to establish an annual SAP Policy that applies reasonable standards for measuring whether a student, who is otherwise eligible for financial aid, is maintaining SAP toward the completion of the educational objective.
 These standards must equal or exceed the academic standards for students not receiving federal financial aid.
 Programs governed by the SAP policy include Federal Direct Stafford Unsubsidized Loans, Federal Direct Grad PLUS Loans, Federal Perkins Loans, Federal Work Study, and any other financial aid program requiring academic progress standards.
 Per the policy, reviews are conducted from two perspectives.